JoostImpink/SAS-bootcamp/1_using_sas.md

 The default library is 'work'.
 It always exists and is empty on startup.
 Any datasets in this library are deleted after a session.

-The following code creates a new dataset in `work`, and consists of a single record:
+The following code creates a new dataset in library (that is a fancy name for 'folder') `work`, and consists of a single record:

 ```SAS
 data work.myFirst;